tacotranslate/js-package/examples/nextjs-incremental-static-regeneration/readme.md

 ## What languages are supported?

-Any language inside `locales.json` is supported.
-To stop supporting a language, simply remove it from `locales.json`, and it will be disallowed.
+Any language inside the `locales` array is supported.
+To stop supporting a language, simply remove it from `locales` in `next.config.js`, and it will be disallowed inside your app.